qtalr/qtalrkit/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Quantitative Text Analysis for Linguistics Resources
+# Quantitative Text Analysis for Linguistics Resources Kit

 <!-- badges: start -->